rancher/docs/content/rancher/v2.x/en/catalog/force-upgrade/_index.md

 _Available as of v2.2.0_

-Using `force-upgrade` will force Rancher catalog apps to delete and recreate resources if needed during the upgrade.
+Force upgrade will force Rancher catalog apps to delete and recreate resources if needed during the upgrade.

 ### How to Force-upgrade Catalog Apps

-For both upgrade and rollback, the user can select the `Delete and recreate resources if needed during the upgrade` checkbox at the bottom of the catalog app details page to force-upgrade the app.
+For both upgrade and rollback, you can select the `Delete and recreate resources if needed during the upgrade` checkbox at the bottom of the catalog app details page to force-upgrade the app.

 ![force-upgrade.png]({{< baseurl >}}/img/rancher/catalog/force-upgrade.png)